tencentcloudstack/terraform-provider-tencentcloud/website/docs/index.html.markdown

 * `secret_key` - (Optional) This is the TencentCloud secret key.
 It must be provided, but it can also be sourced from the `TENCENTCLOUD_SECRET_KEY` environment variable.
 * `security_token` - (Optional) TencentCloud security token of temporary access credentials.
 It can also be sourced from the `TENCENTCLOUD_SECURITY_TOKEN` environment variable.
 Notice: for supported products, please refer to: [temporary key supported products](https://intl.cloud.tencent.com/document/product/598/10588).
 * `region` - (Optional) This is the TencentCloud region.
 It must be provided, but it can also be sourced from the `TENCENTCLOUD_REGION` environment variables.
 The default input value is `ap-guangzhou`.
 * `shared_credentials_dir` - (Optional) The path to the shared credentials file.
+It can also be sourced from the `TENCENTCLOUD_SHARED_CREDENTIALS_DIR` environment variable.
 If not set this defaults to ~/.tccli.
-* `profile` - (Optional) This is the Tencent profile name as set in the shared credentials file.
+* `profile` - (Optional) The profile name as set in the shared credentials.
 It can also be sourced from the `TENCENTCLOUD_PROFILE` environment variable.
 If not set, the default profile created with `tccli configure` will be used.
 * `assume_role` - (Optional, Available in 1.33.1+) An `assume_role` block (documented below).
 If provided, terraform will attempt to assume this role using the supplied credentials.
 Only one `assume_role` block may be in the configuration.
 * `protocol` - (Optional, Available in 1.37.0+) The protocol of the API request.
 Valid values: `HTTP` and `HTTPS`.
 Default is `HTTPS`.
 * `domain` - (Optional, Available in 1.37.0+) The root domain of the API request, Default is `tencentcloudapi.com`.
 The nested `assume_role` block supports the following: